Please contact info@urbanfoodresilience.ca or 250-588-7091 to inquire about being a sponsor or make a donation of funds, supplies or services.

 How to donate:

-• We greatly appreciated your donated funds!
-Funds are used for equipment and supplies at the community garden, volunteer support, non-profit society administration, workshops, tours, website maintenance, events, and distribution of fresh produce to the community.
+- We greatly appreciated your donated funds!
+Funds are used for equipment and supplies at the community garden (including plants and soil), volunteer support, non-profit society administration, workshops, tours, website maintenance, events, and distribution of fresh produce to the community.

-• UFRIS is a registered non-profit (but we are not a charity).
+- UFRIS is a registered non-profit Society in BC (but we are not a charity).

-• Drop off at Porcher Park Community Garden (828 Wren Place in Langford) or email to arrange pickup: info@urbanfoodresilience.ca.
+- Drop off garden equipment, soil or plants at Porcher Park Community Garden (828 Wren Place in Langford) or email to arrange pickup: info@urbanfoodresilience.ca.

-• If dropping off soil please label containers with the source.
+- If dropping off soil or mulch please label the containers with the source of your soil.

-• If dropping off plants please label the containers with plant identification.
-We accept edible plants (vegetables, herbs, fruits) and pollinator flowering plants.
+- If dropping off plants please label the containers with plant identification.
+We accept plants for the production of edibles (vegetables, herbs, fruits) and pollinator flowering plants.